alelouis/alelouis-site/content/blog/2022-01-17-music-iterators.md

 Consider this list of integer : `[1, 2, 3, 4]`.
 An iterator would go through all the values independently.
 What's interesting is that we can, in a functional fashion, modify the behavior or effect of an iterator.
 We can apply **iterators methods**.
 In Rust, iterators methods can be one of two types : **adapters** or **consumers**.

-**Adapters** method return other iterators while consumers *consume* the iterator and yield values, vectors or other things that are not iterators.
-Also, when adapters are used, for example with a `map` :
+**Adapters** methods return other iterators while consumers *consume* the iterator and output values, vectors or other things that are not iterators.
+E.g with a popular adapter method : `map` :

 ```rust
 let var = (1..4).map(|value| value * 2);
 ```

-The `map` method takes as an argument a closure (anonymous function) the will be applied for each value encountered in `var`.
-Here, the closure simply multiplies the current value by `2`.
+The `map` method takes as an argument a closure (anonymous function) the will be applied on each value encountered in `var`.
+In this example, the closure simply multiplies the current value by `2`.
 Note that the computation isn't actually performed, the `var` isn't equal to `[2, 3, 6, 8]` after this line.
 Instead, `var` is lazy evaluated : each value will be computed only when their are needed in the program.

 **Consumers** eat that damn iterator and poop another useful value (yea, not the best metaphor).
 The simplest consumer method could be the `sum` method.